Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • The following Directors are members of the Senior Leadership Team and attend Trust Board

-Jan McGall, Director of Mental Health & Disability Services
+Jan McGall, Director of Mental Health and Disability Services

 Elaine Wilson, Director of Planning, Performance and Informatics

-Elaine Wilson commenced as the Trust’s new Director of Planning, Performance and Informatics on 19 June 2023.
+Elaine Wilson commenced as the Trusts Director of Planning, Performance and Informatics on 19 June 2023.

 Elaine is a Chartered Accountant who has significant experience in public sector reform, capital development and management of change programmes.